northstowekarate/northstowekarate.github.io/terminology/index.md

 * KAI MOKU - open your eyes
 * SHOMEN NI REI - bow to the front
 * SENSEI NI REI - bow to each sensei
-* OTAGANI REI - bow to each other
+* OTAGAI NI REI - bow to each other

 ## General
 * KARATE - empty hand